MiriamHu/ActiveBoundary/README.md

 For `--oracle_type` `human_line_labeler`, we require `--enable-gpu`.
 The user is shown an interface in which the decision boundary can be annotated.

 For more (hyper)parameters please refer to `options.py`.

+The first time train.py is run for a certain dataset, the required data (and model if gpu is enabled) is downloaded automatically.

 --------------------------------------